perishllc/nautilus/README.md

 ### Nautilus - Beta 0.25 (Q1 2022)

 - Buy XNO right on the Wallet, with Simplex (or MoonPay) integration.
-Like Trust Wallet!

 ### Nautilus - Beta 0.5 (Q2 2022)